Palace of Ajuda: Exterior

+The western wing of the palace remained incomplete for over two centuries due to political turmoil and financial constraints (top).
+In 2021, a contemporary structure was completed to seal the courtyard and host the Royal Treasure Museum (bottom).

 One of the earliest neoclassical buildings in Lisbon, the palace is an irregular rectangular building, divided into four wings (with the western wing being incomplete) around a large quadrangle, paved with Portuguese calçada in geometric designs.
 Each wing is occupied by distinct entities: the eastern and southern wings are occupied by museum exhibitions of the Palace of Ajuda; the northern wing belongs to the installations of the Instituto de Museus e Conservação (Institute of Museums and Conservation), the Instituto de Gestão do Património Arquitectónico e Arqueológico (Institute for Architectural Management and Archaeological Heritage), part of the Secretaria-Geral do Ministério da Cultura (General Secretariat of the Ministry of Culture), the Ajuda Library and a gallery for temporary exhibits.

 The building evolved to a two-three storey structure, on an inclined plot of land, with a façade of ashlar limestone.
 The main symmetrical façade is oriented towards the east, with a central body and tympanum, extending to two lateral towers.
 This façade is two floors high, the inferior level marked by three arches, surmounted by (and separated by) Tuscan-Ionian columns supporting the secondary floor/veranda.
 On the second floor of the main body, the space is protected by balusters protecting the three Roman arch-windows, surmounted by a frieze of garlands, and divided by six Tuscan-Ionic columns.